PepCity at the UEFA Champions League Final in Cardiff

 Kola Station at Super Bowl 2016

-During the 2016 Super Bowl, the PepsiCo Kola Station was part of a temporary installation for a three day concert, featuring acts such as Dave Matthews Band and the Red Hot Chili Peppers.
+During the 2016 Super Bowl, the PepsiCo Kola Station was part of a temporary installation for a three-day concert, featuring acts such as Dave Matthews Band and the Red Hot Chili Peppers.
 Combining elements of the location’s original industrial space, the Kola Station experience was strengthened through impactful brand enabled design.
-DGI expressed the brand through the concept of the traditional bar and designed an engaging and futuristic social hub.
+We expressed the brand through the concept of the traditional bar and designed an engaging and futuristic social hub.
 The interactive space engaged customers by showing the Pepsi brand and kola nut in a new light.
-The innovative and premium space was designed specifically for fan engagement and featured state-of-the-art design for an immersive experience into the magic of alchemy and the Kola nut.
+The space was designed specifically for fan engagement and featured state-of-the-art design for an immersive experience into the magic of alchemy and the Kola nut.

 Pepsi Mix It Up 2015

-The Mix It Up space for Milan Design Week 2015 was envisioned by Design Group Italia.
+We envisioned the Mix It Up space for Milan Design Week 2015.
 The event showcased PepsiCo Design’s recent innovations across its leading brand portfolio of snacks and beverages, from packaging and branding to equipment and experiences.